joskolenberg/jory-docs/resources/docs/2.0/explicit_select.md

     }
 ```

-> {info} The ```explicitSelect``` option is smart enough to detect any primary or foreign keys which need to be added to the query for any requested relations to be loaded.
+> {info} The ```explicitSelect``` option will detect any primary or foreign keys which need to be added to the query for any requested relations to be loaded.